I still know it's you! On Challenges in Anonymizing Source Code

-We follow two strategies to understand why an attribution is still possible after a candidate technique has been applied to a program.
-The resulting explanation methods are referred to as \emph{feature highlighting} and \emph{occlusion analysis}.
+We introduce two strategies to understand why an attribution is still possible after a candidate technique has been applied to a program: \emph{feature highlighting} and \emph{occlusion analysis}.

-\subsubsection{Feature highlighting}
+\subsubsection{Feature Highlighting}

-A simple yet effective way to explain an attribution is to trace back the decision of the employed learning algorithm to individual features of the code.
-To this end, we adjust the feature extraction of the attribution methods and collect the \emph{code regions} associated with each feature.
-For AST-based lexical and syntactic features, these regions can be easily determined using the Clang frontend.
+A simple yet effective way to explain an attribution is to trace back the decision of the learning algorithm to individual features of the code.
+To this end, we adjust the feature extractions to collect the \emph{code regions} associated with each feature.
+For AST-based features, these regions can be easily determined using the Clang frontend.
 Only a few features, such as the depth of the AST, have no specific code region and are thus omitted.

-Based on this mapping from features to code regions, we apply \emph{explanation methods} for machine learning to trace back the attributions to code regions \citep{WarArpWreRie+20}.
-For example, for the random forest classifier employed by \caliskan, we use the method \emph{TreeInterpreter}~\cite{treeinterpreter}, which traverses the trees of the forest, identifies active leaves and returns their contribution to the prediction.
-We then color the code regions based on this relevance. \autoref{fig:impr-code-anonym-feat-highlighting} exemplifies the explanation for a code snippet from our evaluation after applying Stunnix.
-The header includes, declarations, and API usages are shaded in darker color, indicating that they still provide clues for authorship attribution.
+Based on this mapping, we apply \emph{explanation methods} to trace back the attributions to code regions \citep{WarArpWreRie+20}.
+For example, for the random forest classifier employed by \caliskan, we use the method \emph{TreeInterpreter}~\cite{treeinterpreter}, which returns the contribution of every tree node to the prediction.
+We then color the code regions based on this relevance. \autoref{fig:impr-code-anonym-feat-highlighting} exemplifies the explanation for a code snippet after applying Stunnix.
+The includes, declarations, and API usages are shaded in darker color, indicating that they still provide clues for authorship attribution.
 In fact, these patterns consistently occur for the respective author in our evaluation.

-\subsubsection{Occlusion analysis}
+\subsubsection{Occlusion Analysis}

-Feature highlighting is particularly effective for explaining the attribution of normalized, imitated or mildly obfuscated code.
+Feature highlighting is particularly effective for explaining the attribution of mildly modified code.
 For strong obfuscation, however, it reaches its limits.
-While we can highlight areas in the obfuscated code generated by Tigress, these are incomprehensible by design and impede an analysis of the attribution.
-To address this problem, we introduce a second method that we denote as \emph{occlusion analysis}.
-This method is inspired from computer vision, where classification decisions are often explained by occluding regions of an image~\citep{ZeiFer14}.
-Similarly, we occlude different areas of the source code and observe how the obfuscated code is then attributed.
+While we can highlight areas in the obfuscated code generated by Tigress, these are incomprehensible by design and impede further analysis.
+To address this problem, we introduce \emph{occlusion analysis}.
+Similarly to the field of computer vision, where classifications are often explained by occluding regions of an image~\citep{ZeiFer14}, we occlude areas of the source code and observe the resulting attribution.